 Hamilton then filed suit in New Jersey Superior Court August 26, 2019, claiming Robbinsville owes its sewer utility $2.8 million, this despite never producing an official invoice to back that purported debt.

-Hamilton Mayor Kelly Yaede, who was soundly defeated by sitting Council President Jeff Martin in her November 5, 2019 re-election bid, increased that purported Robbinsville debt from $1 million to $2.8 million.
+In August, Hamilton Mayor Kelly Yaede, who was soundly defeated by sitting Council President Jeff Martin in her November 5, 2019 re-election bid, increased that purported Robbinsville debt from $1 million to $2.8 million.
 She said in an interview with the Hamilton Post Aug.
-22 that Robbinsville’s usage of the system has increased, from 15.9 percent in 2016 to 19 percent thus far in 2019, yet provided no proof of increased flow, and never presented Hamilton Township Council with any documentation or proof that Robbinsville owed anything.
+22 that Robbinsville’s usage of the system has increased, from 15.9 percent in 2016 to 19 percent thus far in 2019, yet once again provided no proof of increased flow, and never presented Hamilton Township Council with any documentation or proof that Robbinsville owed anything.

 Hamilton operates a regional wastewater treatment facility serving residents of both Hamilton and Robbinsville.
 The sewage is ultimately treated at Hamilton’s Water Pollution Control plant before being discharged into Crosswicks Creek.
 Hamilton and Robbinsville have had a joint sewer agreement since 1976.
 Hamilton originally agreed to the rate study, which Robbinsville has repeatedly offered to pay half the cost of.